joe-antognini/joe-antognini.github.io/_drafts/mass-transfer-modes.md

 the process of mass transfer the semi-major axis also changes.
 If the timescale for mass transfer is slow relative to the orbital period, the semi-major axis as function of $$q$$ is given by $$a = a_{\min} (1 + q)^4 / 16q^2$$.
-(This condition should almost always be the case for semi-detached systems.)
+(This condition should almost always be met for semi-detached systems.)
 The smallest semi-major axis is therefore achieved for equal mass systems, $$q = 1$$.
 If we combine this with the expression for $$R_L$$, we find that the physical size of the Roche lobe is given by